What the study found

-What the researchers tested: The researchers used numerical simulations on origami structures with different facet selection rules.
-They analyzed how geometry and topology affect degrees of freedom, studied probabilistic properties of rigidity change, and developed a unified model relating critical percolation density, facet geometry, and selection rules.
+The researchers used numerical simulations on origami structures with different facet selection rules.
+They examined how geometry and topology affect degrees of freedom, studied the probabilistic properties of rigidity change, and developed a unified model linking critical percolation density, facet geometry, and selection rules.

 Key points

-- Rigidity in many origami structures can be controlled by enforcing or relaxing planarity in selected facets.
+- Rigidity in many origami structures can be controlled by changing the planarity of selected facets.

-- A unified model was developed to relate critical percolation density, facet geometry, and selection rules.
+- A unified model was developed to relate critical percolation density to facet geometry and selection rules.

-- The authors say the findings may support the design of flexible mechanical metamaterials.
+- The abstract says the work may help design flexible mechanical metamaterials.

 Disclosure